XIQUQIX/Stock-Analysis_Pioneer/README.md

 3. Execute the script.

 ### 3. Output
-- The script generates an Excel file named `golden_cross_report.xlsx` in output folder, containing the following columns:
+- The script generates an `output` folder:
-  - **Stock Code**: The six-digit stock code.
-  - **Stock Name**: The corresponding name of the stock.
-  - **Golden Cross Dates**: Dates within the past week when a golden cross occurred.
-  - **Total Count**: The total number of stocks meeting the criteria, displayed at the top of the sheet.
+  - KDJ日金
+  - KDJ日死
+  - 操作1.1
+  - 操作2
+  - KDJ8
+  - death_output
+  - golden_output
+  - month_macd

-## Key Functions
+## Some Core Functions
 ### Function in `calculate.py`
 - KDJ class
   - `calculate_kdj(df: DataFrame, n=9)`
     - Calculates the daily KDJ.
+    - window = n = 9 is set according to the normal calculation

-  - `find_kdj_golden_cross(df: DataFrame)`
+  - `find_kdj_golden_cross`
     - Calculate golden cross, death cross and  rise/ fall.

   - `get_recent_golden_cross_dates(stock_code)`
     - Retrieves golden cross dates of a given stock and the date is within this week.

 - MACD class
   - `calculate_macd(df: DataFrame, short=12, long=26, signal=9)`
     - Calculates the daily MACD.
+    - short=12, long=26, signal=9 are all set according to the normal calculation

 - Bol class
+  - `calculate_bollinger_bands`
+    -   calculate the exacat upper, mid and lower Bollinger band
+    -   the lower band is ￥0.03 upper due to special needs

 - Mix class
   - functions within this class are mixture usage of upper classes, which are highly customized
+  - `get_k_line_type`
+    - determine today's K line type (negative/ positive)

 ### Function in common.py